leticiafossato/pet-adoption-system/README.md

 - Find a good model to predict the probabilities;

 ### Improvements
-- Improve the model;
+- Improve the model (considering images and descriptions);
-- Build a dataset using data from a Brazilian ONG;
+- Build a dataset using some Brazilian ONG information;
 - Improve streamlit design;
 - Implement a search by image;
 - Load the site into Heroku;